johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 transport based on an OTS Hint (especially an unvalidated one) fails or times out.

 ## **5.3\.
+Validation of Server Certificate: Out of Scope

+## **5.3\.
 Resolver Caching Strategies**

 Resolvers implementing the DNS OTS Hint mechanism have several options for caching the transport signals received via OTS Hints.

-A suggested primary strategy is to set the EDNS(0) No-Transport option when no transport signaling information is needed (because the resolver already knows the authoritiative nameservers transport capabilities from a previous response or for some other reason).
+A suggested primary strategy is to set the EDNS(0) No-OTS option when no transport signaling information is needed (because the resolver already knows the authoritiative nameservers transport capabilities from a previous response or for some other reason).

+Three possible caching strategies are listed below.
 Each strategy has different trade-offs in terms of efficiency, responsiveness to changes, and resource usage:

 1. **Standard DNS Cache:** Treat the SVCB record like any other DNS record, caching it according to its TTL.
 This is the simplest